Ethics Opinions

 OF THE MISSISSIPPI BAR

-CONFIDENCES AND SECRETS OF A CLIENT- An attorney may reveal communications with his client when required by court order and the lawyer is accused of wrongful conduct.
+CLIENT CONFIDENCES - An attorney may reveal communications with his client when required by court order and the lawyer is accused of wrongful conduct.

-The Ethics Committee of the Mississippi State Bar has been requested to render an opinion on the following facts:
+The Ethics Committee of The Mississippi Bar has been requested to render an opinion on the following facts:

 A lawyer represented a client in a criminal case.
 After a trial, the client was convicted and sentenced to the Mississippi Department of Corrections.
 After commencing his sentence, the client moved pro se in the trial court for an out-of-time appeal, and alleged that his lawyer failed to appeal his conviction as he requested.
 In considering the motion, the court ordered the lawyer to submit an affidavit concerning his discussions with the client concerning an appeal.

-Without violating the Code of Professional Responsibility, may the lawyer reveal communications with his former client in an affidavit required by court order?
+Without violating Mississippi Rules of Professional Conduct (MRPC), may the lawyer reveal communications with his former client in an affidavit required by court order?

-This inquiry is governed, in part, by Opinion 95 of the Mississippi State Bar.
-In that opinion, the committee that under Disciplinary Rule 4-101[C][2] a lawyer may reveal confidences or secrets when required by law or court order.
+This inquiry is governed, in part, Rule 1.6(b)(6), MRPC, which provides that a lawyer may reveal confidences or secrets when required by law or court order.
+See also Ethics Opinion No. 95 of The Mississippi Bar.

 The committee is, therefore, of the opinion that a lawyer may be required by court order to reveal communications and discussions with his client when the client has accused the lawyer of wrongful conduct.